NVIDIAAICITYCHALLENGE/AICity_Team6_ISU/README.md

 b.
 Then install MXnet libraries for Jetson TX2 as described [here](http://mxnet.io/get_started/install.html) (Devices - NVIDIA Jetson TX2).

-2. clone this repo into the same directory of Deformable-ConvNets:
+2. clone this repo into the root/parent directory of Deformable-ConvNets:

 `cd path/to/Deformable-ConvNets/..`